thalesmaiaa/live-chat/README.md

 - **Core Domain**: Contains business logic, use cases, and domain models, isolated from infrastructure concerns.
 - **Ports (Interfaces)**: Define the operations required by the core, such as repositories and notification services.
 - **Adapters**: Implement the ports for technologies like databases, REST APIs, WebSockets, security, and event publishing.
 - **Benefits**: This separation ensures high testability, flexibility to change frameworks or infrastructure, and easy maintenance.

+More details of the architecture [here](./architecture.md)

 ## Technologies